Coastal coal-carrying trade of New South Wales: Remnants

 The former site of the coal wharves at Pyrmont on Darling Harbour is now occupied by the Australian National Maritime Museum.

 The environmental damage that was caused by the construction of the Balls Head Coal Loader at Waverton inspired the writer and poet, Henry Lawson, to write a poem, "The Sacrifice of Balls Head".
 Parts of the disused loader have been converted to public space—now known as the Coal Loader Centre for Sustainability—with the derelict loading wharf remaining safely off-limits.
 Ships are still moored at the unloading wharf, but the ships now are ones undergoing restoration.
 One of the tunnels beneath the stockpile platform still has a movable chute used by the original loading system.
 The site has interpretive signage that provides information covering in detail the history of the site.
-In June 2021, the coal loader site was added to tne NSW Heritage Register, but, by January 2023, the timber loading wharf was distorted and showing signs of impending collapse.
+In June 2021, the coal loader site was added to the NSW Heritage Register, but, by January 2023, the timber loading wharf was distorted and showing signs of impending collapse.

 The Blackwattle Bay coal facility and its gantry crane were largely intact, in 2002, when a master plan for the foreshore area envisaged their retention and adaptive reuse.
 The gantry crane was demolished at some time before 2007.
 A partial collapse of the coal bunker occurred as a result of a downpour on 12 February 2007 and some of the damaged structures were demolished in 2007.